 - The cost of manufacturing new products is high.
 But if products are made using recycled products, the cost is reduced.
 Hence, recycling can reduce financial expenditure in the economy.

 In 2017, the Global Recycling Foundation reported that we use a year’s worth of natural resources in just 7 months.
 New products are made by extracting raw materials through mining and cutting trees.
 Recycling helps conserve important raw materials for the future.

 LessIsMore.org stated the positive impact of recycling on conserving natural resources:

 - 1 ton of recycled plastic saves 16.3 barrels of oil.

 - 1 Ton of recycled office paper saves 17 trees, 463 gallons of oil, and 7,000 gallons of water.

-- 1 ton of recycled steel saves 1.8 barrels of oil and 4 cubic yards in a landfill.
+- About 1 ton of recycled steel saves 1.8 barrels of oil and 4 cubic yards in a landfill.

 When recycled materials are used in the manufacturing process, the amount of energy used is comparatively less.
 The following recycled materials, if used, can save a significant amount of energy:

 - Aluminum: 95% less energy consumption